zachmayer/caretEnsemble/README.md

 # Package development

-This packages uses a Makefile.
+This package uses a Makefile.
 Use `make help` to see the supported options.

 Use `make fix-style` to fix simple linting errors.